 - Safety.
 Usually the last line of defense, these players have a variety of responsibilities, but they primarily defend pass catchers.

-- Delay of Game: If the offense fails to start their play within the 40 seconds provided.
-(Five yards added)
+- Delay of Game (+5 yards): The offense fails to start their play within 40 seconds.

-- Offside: If the offense or defense moves beyond where the football is before a play starts.
-(Five yards added or subtracted)
+- Offside (+5 for offense; -5 for defense): The offense or defense moves beyond the football before a play starts.

-- Roughing the Passer/Kicker: Defensive players aren’t allowed to hit the offense’s quarterback or kicker after they release the ball.
-(15 yards subtracted)
+- Roughing the Passer/Kicker (-15 yards): A defensive player hits the offense’s quarterback or kicker after they release the ball.